Migrating Access to SQL Server

 Problem Number One – Quality

 The Migration needs to be done in two stages.
-The first is to create the new schema and the second is to migrate the data.

 Migration assistants don’t do a very good job of creating a nice clean schema, with nicely named constraints and indexes and well thought out data types.
-Far better to create a nice clean schema in SQL Server with indexes and constraints and then migrate the data.

 Problem Number Two – Time

-Second, the data migration is rarely smooth, with crappy data throwing the process off the rails.
+Data migration is rarely smooth, with crappy data throwing the process off the rails.
 SQL Server is not as forgiving with some data types and data type conversion failures can occur.
 Access will handle bad dates.
 SQL Server won’t.

 So the data migration process must be repeatable.